fabiommendes/sidekick/README.rst

 Sidekick
 ========

-Sidekick is a helpful library that gives you functional superpowers.
+Sidekick is a library that gives you functional superpowers.
 It implements a few utility functions and types that make functional programming more pleasant in Python.
-It is designed to be self-contained and it wraps most of the functionality in the toolz library.
+It is designed be self-contained and it wraps most functionality in the toolz library.
 Of course you can also use it in conjunction with other functional programming libraries such as funcy, fn.py and Pyrsistent.